jlav1n/strap/README.md

 * Use of UserDB's "indirect_login" by default, to allow emails as usernames (uses a new 'usernick' column).

-* Uses UserDB crypted passwords by default.
-(The default users in userdb.txt won't work, unless you edit their passwords from the Admin, so they are saved as encrypted.)

-* Password Reset page no longer emails password (impossible with crypted passwords).
+* Password Reset page no longer emails password (bad practice).
 Now sends a basic encoded link to reset the password, which expires in 1 day.
+Requires installation of Bundle::Interchange CPAN module.

 * Checkout pages have a ton of clean up, and improved with user- experience guidelines.
 No more "old_browser" checks, nor *_multi